This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 3 cloves garlic minced
+- 3 cloves garlic, minced

-- 2 teaspoons fresh ginger root grated
+- 2 teaspoons peeled, grated fresh ginger root, grated

-- 1 tablespoon soy sauce
+- 1 tablespoon soy sauce, or Tamari

 - 1 tablespoon rice wine vinegar

-- ½ cup shitake mushrooms sliced
+- ½ cup shiitake mushrooms, sliced

-- 2 tablespoons red pepper minced
+- 2 tablespoons red pepper, minced

-- 2 cups bok choy greens thinly sliced
+- 2 cups bok choy greens, thinly sliced

 Instructions